Key points

 Current policies continuing (most conservative scenario)

-• Climate mitigations that have been adopted and implemented as at November 2022
+• Climate mitigations that have been adopted and implemented as of November 2023

 3.0°C